 Field placement: Community Food Bank of Southern Arizona

 Martell developed a performance measurement system to evaluate progress toward the strategic goals of the Agency Partnerships department at the food bank.
 She collaborated with staff and leadership to develop this inaugural departmental logic model and evaluation plan.
 She also worked with University of Arizona researchers, partner agencies, and local stakeholders to develop a framework for participatory community assessments aimed at strengthening local food systems in Cochise County, Arizona.

 Policy placement: Root Cause Coalition

-Martell is building relationships with regional and national healthcare organizations working to address the social determinants of health.
-She is also working on a team to plan the Root Cause Coalition western regional summit as well as their National Conference on Social Determinants of Health.
+Martell built relationships with regional and national healthcare organizations working to address the social determinants of health.
+She also worked on a team to plan the Root Cause Coalition western regional summit as well as their National Conference on Social Determinants of Health.